Jasonblalack/zyngapoker/Installation.md

 ## Installing Jasy Automatically

 You can install the current stable version of Jasy using _easy_install_.
-You must use the Python3 version of the script.
+Be sure to use the Python3 version of it:

-Now you can install Jasy using:

     $ easy_install3 jasy

+Sometimes this script is named `easy_install3`, `easy_install-3` or `easy_install-3.2`.

 ### Installing Easy Install

-Sometimes this script is named `easy_install3`, `easy_install-3` or `easy_install-3.2`.
 If `easy_install` for Python 3 is not installed, you can easily do this using:

     $ curl -O http://python-distribute.org/distribute_setup.py
     OR